3scale/3scale-operator/doc/monitoring-stack-deployment/README.md

-1. Install Prometheus opeator v0.32.0 from catalog
+1. Install Prometheus operator v0.32.0 from catalog

 1. Install Grafana operator (v3.4.0).
 At the time of writing, not available from catalog, so manual installation from git repo.